 - Distance – 10.2 miles

 - Elevation Change – About 1800 feet

-- Difficulty – 3.
-The climb down and back up are not overly tough, but the distance gives it an average difficulty.
+- Difficulty – 4.
+The climb down and back up are not overly tough, but the distance gives it an above average difficulty.

 - Trail Conditions – 2.5.
 The rocky slope climbing down the Laurel Prong trail did have some loose rock.
 The Jones Mountain Trail was quite overgrown along the way and we were walking through a lot of knee-high grassy areas.
 Wear bug spray and check for ticks afterwards.

 - Views– 5.
 Great mountain views from Bear Church Rock.

 - Streams/Waterfalls – 0.
 Non-existent.

 - Wildlife – 2.
 We didn’t really see much wildlife on this trail.
 We thought much of it would be a great place to spot a bear since it is in a very wide part of Shenandoah National Park and not as well-traveled.